maniacs-oss/snackis/snabel.md

 ```

 ### Functions
 Each function name represents a set of implementations that are matched in reverse declared order when resolving function calls.
 Prefixing the name of a function with ```&``` pushes it on the stack for later use.
-Functions support named arguments, which are popped of the stack and bound on entry; and require termination using ```;``` to separate them from surrounding code.
+Function definitions support optional arguments with optional types, and require termination using ```;``` to separate them from surrounding code.

 ```
 S: func: foo 35 +; 7 foo